 There are a lot of hosting options out there, so it’ll do you a world of good if you carry out a bit of research before making your selection.
+You can avoid low-rated providers by reading reviews, you can start with this IONOS hosting review.
 If you live in the UK, one of the best companies to opt for is Hosting.co.uk.
 They offer 24/7/365 support and lightning-fast loading speed.
 When you signup for your hosting, you’ll further be able to input your domain name for your blog.

 3. Create a WordPress account